Lramseyer/vaporview/README.md

 ![](readme_assets/rearrange.gif)

-To rearrange signals, hover over the signal name, and you will see a rearrange grabber indicator.
+To rearrange signals, hover over the signal name, and you will see a rearrange grabber indicator on the left.
 Click and drag to rearrange.

 Alternatively, you can select a signal, hold Alt, and press on the Up or Down Arrows to reorder (similar to how you reorder lines in the text editor)